actuallymentor/MailChimp-API-v3.0-PHP-cURL-example/README.md

 ## Usage

 The php file takes POSTed arguments.
-There are 4 functions in this file:
+There are 5 functions in this file:

 - Adding a subscriber 'mc_subscribe();'
 - Changing a subscriber fname merge tag 'mc_changename();'
 - Adding someone to an interest group 'mc_addinterest();'
 - Removing a subscriber from an interest group 'mc_reminterest();'
+- Checking if a subscriber exists (returns 'subscribed' or '404')

+Check the file to see what arguments are needed for these separate functions.

+### Post tester

+The post tester file can be used to test queries from your broswer.
+It's a form to post to the actor php.

 ## Variables you need to set

 At the top of the file you need to set:

 - Your API key from MailChimp
-- The list ID of the list you with to edit (note, this is not the ID from the url you see when logged in through a browser!)
-- Your MailChimp server prefix (e.g. us1)
+- Your MailChimp server prefix (e.g. us1.)

 ## Debug and testing